tuq69550/lab3-gke-microservices/README.md

 ### 2. How a Service (ClusterIP) enables stable access

 A Service with a ClusterIP provides a stable network endpoint that clients inside the cluster can use to access an application.
-Instead of connecting directly to Pod IP addresses, which can change frequently, clients use the Service DNS name such as `orders-service`.
+Instead of connecting directly to Pod IP addresses, which can change frequently, clients use the Service DNS name such as orders-service.
-The Service uses label selectors (for example `app=orders`) to automatically route traffic to the correct Pods, ensuring communication continues even if Pods restart or scale.
+The Service uses label selectors (like app=orders) to automatically route traffic to the correct Pods, ensuring communication continues even if Pods restart or scale.

 ---